codecov/contributing/CONTRIBUTING.md

 Code review is an opportunity to improve your mentoring and communication skills.
 Code review can have the important function of teaching engineers about the languages, frameworks and technologies we use in a collaborative environment that is about the changes being made.

-When creating a pull request, reference any tickets or Sentry issues which are being addressed.
+When creating a pull request, reference any tickets or Codecov issues which are being addressed.
 Additionally **@mention** an appropriate team (or teams) for review.

 [Return to top](#contributing)

 ## Why Pull Requests

-Because Sentry is an open source project maintained via GitHub we want to ensure that the barrier to entry for external contributions is minimal.
+Because Codecov is an open source project maintained via GitHub we want to ensure that the barrier to entry for external contributions is minimal.
 By using GitHub features when possible, we make it easy for developers familiar with other projects on GitHub.

 [Return to top](#contributing)